Eliminated a Regret and Fulfilled a Childhood Dream for Free

 One of my biggest regrets was never trying out for my high school basketball team.

-I was the new kid at McLean High School in Northern Virginia, having just moved from Kuala Lumpur.
-My primary goal was simply to fit in and not just study hard.
+I was the new kid at McLean High School in Northern Virginia, having just moved from Kuala Lumpur, Malaysia.
+My primary goal was simply to fit in and not just nerd out.
 I made the varsity tennis team as a freshman, but when basketball season arrived, I froze.

 I had told my P.E. teacher that my goal was to make the basketball team.
 We practiced every period.
 She believed in me.
 I believed in me.
 Then tryouts came, and I didn’t show up.
-I was too scared.
+I was too shy and scared to look like a fool as the new kid.

 That regret stayed with me for thirty three years.
 Until now.